BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           have ANC, 3D sound, sweatproof certificate, long battery life, and stable connection with both Android or iOS devices that support Bluetooth 5.0.
-      - question: Who is STUGGIE?
-        answer: >
-          STUGGIE is mascot, but overall big part of our team.
-He is originally made of our logo but with little redesign.
-We also made special website and store for him so check out some amazing clothes, phone cases, and digital arts.
       - question: Does SolarBuds support wireless charging?
         answer: >
           The answer is no, SolarBuds does not support wireless charging.